-Wedding veils are likely to be the source of a whole lot of uncertainty in the run up to your wedding day.
+From Meghan Markle's regal wedding veil, to Kourtney Kardashian's statement lace accessory and Hayley Bieber's monogrammed masterpiece, wedding veils are a popular choice with celebrities.
+But, when it comes to your own big day bridal veil, you might have a few questions.
 What wedding veil style will suit you?
 What length veil should you wear?
 Should you even wear a wedding veil at all?

-A wedding veil is a classic choice, traditionally worn to ward off evil spirits and cover the bride’s beauty.
-They highlight the bride as she walks down the aisle, often enhancing her wedding dress by complementing the lace or embroidery.
+Traditionally worn to ward off evil spirits and cover the bride’s beauty, bridal veils highlight the bride as she walks down the aisle, often enhancing her wedding dress by complementing the lace or embroidery.

-If you’ve decided you’d like to wear a wedding veil on your big day, you need to decide on a wedding veil style.
+If you’ve decided you’d like to wear a wedding veil on your special day, you need to decide on a wedding veil style.
 That said, the decision isn’t as easy as just choosing “long” or “short”.
-From cathedral-length veils to statement veils, here is every veil style you can choose from (plus a few of our favourite veils to shop now).
+Covering cathedral-length tulle wedding veils to statement wedding veils with crystals, here are our favourite veils for weddings to shop now, plus every bridal veil style you can choose from explained and expert advice from Grace Loves Lace founder Megan Ziems.

 - The 7 Types of Wedding Veil